-SHAUGHNESSY VILLAGE — Dumpling joints abound in this downtown Montreal neighbourhood, known for its collection of Korean, Chinese, and Japanese eateries — and since November 19, there is one more.
-Shanghainese xiao long bao slinger Fu Chun has taken over the Maisonneuve West locale that previously belonged to homey Italian spot Chez Ennio to open its first Montreal outpost.
+SHAUGHNESSY VILLAGE — Dumpling joints abound in this Downtown Montreal neighbourhood, known for its collection of Korean, Chinese, and Japanese eateries — and since November 19, there has been one more.
+Shanghainese xiao long bao slinger Fu Chun has taken over the de Maisonneuve West locale that previously belonged to homey Italian spot Chez Ennio to open its first Montreal outpost.
 Its soup dumplings are filled with pork, pork and shrimp, mushroom, or pork and crab, while other menu items include fried pork chop, squid salad, and sweet and sour spare ribs.

 Mignon is open daily from 5 to 10 p.m. at 2523 Notre-Dame Street West.

 LA PETITE-PATRIE — Ritchie Nguyen, an alum of Plateau gastropub Maison Publique and Old Montreal brunch destination Dandy, opened his own restaurant on November 13.
 Le Petit Boui Boui is stationed on Bélanger Street, west of Papineau.
 It’s a casual Vietnamese eatery serving up rare beef pho, bánh xèo (a crispy crepe made of rice flour, coconut milk, and turmeric, and filled with pork belly and shrimp), and chả lá lốt (lemongrass-flavoured pork encased in betel leaf and served alongside noodles).
 Read more about the new restaurant here.

 Le Petit Boui Boui is open Wednesday to Sunday, 5:30 to 10 p.m., at 1498 Bélanger Street.